 What is continuity of learning?

 Continuity of learning aims to ensure that a student continues to learn wherever they are, using tools such as school books, digital devices and resources created by teachers or trainers, for example.
 These tools also ensure continuity of contact between the student and the teacher throughout the entire learning period.
-This continuity of learning has also become essential during the coronavirus pandemic, because some schools and training organisations have remained either partially or completely closed.
+This learning continuity has also become essential during the coronavirus pandemic, because some schools and training organisations have remained either partially or completely closed.

 Good to know